Skip to 0 minutes and 3 seconds Welders are exposed to a range of hazardous components in the welding fume that you clearly see.

 Dose-response graph to illustrate the relationship between the dose of a chemical and a toxic response.
 The highest dose at which no observable adverse effect is seen (NOAEL) and the lowest dose at which an adverse effect is observed (LOAEL) are indicated. © University of Bergen/Arjun Ahluwalia

 Although several of the health risks related to chemicals are well recognized, adequate control measures to reduce exposure to acceptable levels have not been established in a huge number of workplaces, particularly in developing countries.
 The consequences of chemical intoxication also lead to great economic burdens on individuals, families and on society.

-The US National Library of Medicine runs the TOXNET web-site which is a comprehensive resource when searching for information on toxicology, hazardous chemicals, environmental health, and toxic releases.
+The Agency for Toxic Substances and Disease Registry (ATSDR), a federal public health agency of the U.S. Department of Health and Human Services runs a web-site Toxicological Profiles which is a comprehensive resource when searching for information on toxicology, hazardous chemicals, environmental health, and toxic releases.

 The European Chemicals Agency (ECHA) is also an extensive source of information on the chemicals manufactured and imported in Europe.
 It covers their hazardous properties, classification and labelling, as well as information on how to use them safely.
 It focuses on safe use of chemicals and has information on how to replace hazardous chemicals with safer alternatives.